mesutkaya/SpotifyRecSysChallenge2018/README.md

 **Note** We optimized the hyper-parameters of the MAtrix Factorization algorithm and SPAD by using 10000 random playlists from MPD as validation set.
 We split data of those playlists as 80% train and 20%validation.
 Optimized hyper-parameters are the one we use in the codes in this repository.

 **Note** We have used -Xmx24000m while running the experiments.
 We used IntellijIdea IDE to run our experiments.

+## Compiling by Maven and running the code!
+As explained above in all the files under spotify_challenge package change MPD_PATH.
+Then the classed can be compiled by using maven as follows:
+'''
+JAVA_HOME=/usr/java/default/ mvn clean compile
+'''

 ## Creating submissions.

 Finally in the python module run: